 What happens to poorly preserved almonds?

 Does almond milk go bad when poorly stored?
 Many people are puzzled by this question.
 Well, similar to any other dairy product, almond milk goes bad.
 As earlier elaborated, thawed almond milk gets spoilt even faster than refrigerated.
 In that case, it’ll be unsafe for human consumption.
 Spoilt almond milk can cause stomach upsets, cramping, vomiting, and diarrhea.
 So, be warned!

 Signs of spoiled almond milk

 Check for the formation of slime or lumps to determine the consistency and texture of the milk.
 If you see such signs, don’t take chances.
-You can also prove by pouring the almond milk into the sink and look at the flow.
+You can also prove this by pouring the almond milk into the sink and looking at the flow.
 Spoilt milk is mostly thicker.
 Therefore, if the spilled milk isn’t smooth as it should be- looking lumpy instead, then it’s likely to have gone bad.

-Another thing to consider is a bad smell and taste.
+Another thing to consider is the bad smell and taste.
 A bad smell indicates the presence of bacteria; therefore, it’s a warning sign.
 The scent can be established by taking a whiff before drinking.
 If it smells sour, the milk may be bad.